Extending Advanced Monitoring

 2. Click schedule downtime icon to open the Schedule Downtime window.

 3. In step 1, choose the monitor to silence.
-You can select to schedule downtime for monitors by their Monitor Name or Monitor Tags using the Example of the By Monitor Name, By Monitor Tags toggle button toggle in the top of the section:
+You can select to schedule downtime for monitors by their monitor name or monitor tags using the Example of the By Monitor Name, By Monitor Tags toggle button toggle:

 • Selecting By Monitor Name displays the Monitor field where monitors can be selected from a list, or entered if the monitor name is known.

 • Selecting By Monitor Tags displays the Monitor Tag field where tags can be selected from a list, or entered if the tag name is known.
-Tags are attached to monitors and can be viewed by selecting a monitor and viewing its TAGS section.
+Tags are attached to monitors and can be viewed at the top of any open monitor, above the monitor's name.

 Image displaying the location of TAGS for a selected monitor